Doctor of Philosophy in Kinesiology (Biomechanics and Motor Behavior)

 3. readiness to complete a dissertation.

-The exam is comprised of four written sections over selected areas of the student’s emphases and an oral defense of written responses.
-May be repeated once.
+The exam is comprised of four written sections covering selected areas of the student’s emphases and an oral defense of written responses.
+It may be repeated once.
 Students are eligible to begin the comprehensive exam process during their final semester of coursework and after completing all prerequisites (if admitted conditionally), all research tools, and all core courses.
 The exams may be repeated only once.
 A student who fails a second comprehensive exam attempt will be removed from the Kinesiology doctoral program.

 Final Examination